 Slow and Low

-There are few greater joys for a foodie than to feel that he was right when he thought that a restaurant had a future.
-For vanity, but also for love of restaurants and food, to see from the beginning how a project is born and grows to become a benchmark with its own voice is a luxury, and that is what happened to us with Slow and Low, which we visited years ago, just starting, and to which we have now returned after the award of its recent Michelin star.
+There are few greater joys for a foodie than feeling they were right when they thought a restaurant had a future.
+Out of vanity, but also out of love for restaurants and food, seeing a project from the very beginning—as it is born and grows to become a benchmark with a voice of its own—is a luxury, and that is exactly what has happened with Slow and Low, which we visited years ago, right when it first opened, and to which we have now returned following the awarding of its recent Michelin star.

-On the premises, a renovation that pushes us to look at the open kitchen in front of us.
-On the menu, a longer menu (also more expensive) that allows for more chefs’ tricks and better products.
-Mexican-Spanish cuisine – eclectic they call it, electric for us – with great dishes such as tomato water as a Bloody Mary with mussels and Tajin (great dish) or tuna with pickled foam or the jewel: a box of seafood in a thousand techniques.
-A restaurant worth visiting to understand what a Michelin star is.
+Inside, a renovation draws your gaze to the open kitchen right before you.
+On the menu, a longer (and more expensive) selection that allows for more culinary magic from the chefs and better ingredients.
+Mexican-Spanish cuisine—eclectic, they call it; electric, we say—featuring standout dishes like tomato water served Bloody Mary-style with mussels and tajín (a real treat), or bonito with escabeche foam, or the jewel of the menu: a seafood platter prepared in a thousand different ways.
+A restaurant well worth visiting to understand what a Michelin star is all about.

 📍C/ del Comte Borrell, 119, L’Eixample, 08015 Barcelona